-To be eligible for a rebate your business must:
+To be eligible for a grant a business must:

-- have an annual Victorian payroll below $10 million for the 2020-21 financial year on an ungrouped basis, as determined by the State Revenue Office (SRO).
+- have annual Victorian payroll below $10 million for the 2020-21 financial year on an ungrouped basis as determined by the State Revenue Office (SRO)

 - hold public liability insurance sufficient to cover its operations.

-Tenants wishing to apply must ensure that they obtain any required consent from their landlord before undertaking work.
+Tenants wishing to apply must ensure that they obtain any consent where necessary from their landlord before undertaking work.

-Can I apply for Ventilation Rebate if I received a grant through another COVID-19 business support program?
+Can I apply for a Ventilation Grant if I received a grant through another COVID-19 business support program?

-Yes, you can apply for a Ventilation Rebate if you received a grant through another COVID-19 business support program.
+Yes, you can apply for a Small Business Ventilation Grant if you have received a grant through another COVID-19 business support program.

 Am I required to be registered for GST?

-You must be registered for Goods and Services Tax (GST) on, and from, 18 February 2022 to be eligible for this program.
+You must be registered for Goods and Services Tax (GST) on and from 18 February 2022.

-A business must register for GST when it has an annual turnover (gross income minus GST) of $75,000 or more.
+A business must register for GST when it has a GST turnover (gross income minus GST) of $75,000 or more.

 Businesses that backdate their GST registration date will not be eligible.